sarven/unit-testing-tips/README.md

 ```

 :exclamation: Adding additional production code (e.g. getter getCustomerType()) only to verify the state in tests is a bad practice.
 It should be verified by another domain significant value (in this case getPercentageDiscount()).
-Of course, sometimes it can be very hard
-to find another way to verify the operation, and we can be forced to add additional production code to verify correctness in tests, but we should try to avoid that.
+Of course, sometimes it can be tough to find another way to verify the operation, and we can be forced to add additional production code to verify correctness in tests, but we should try to avoid that.

 ### Leaking domain details